siDcover/Blockchain-Bank/README.md

-# CryptoBank
+# BlockchainBank

-This is a Crypto bank running on Ganache.
+This is a blockchain bank running on Ganache.

 ## Features